1986–87 in English football: Diary of the season

 2 May 1987 – Aston Villa are left needing at least four points from their final two games after losing 2–1 to Arsenal at Highbury.
-Charlton's survival hopes take a hit when they lose 1–0 at home to Luton Town.
+Charlton Athletic's survival hopes take a hit when they lose 1–0 at home to Luton Town.
 Leicester City are still in danger of going down after losing 3–1 at Chelsea.
-Liverpool's title hopes are now fading fast after they are beaten 1–0 by FA Cup finalists Coventry City at Highfield Road.
-Everton are forced to wait for the title after being held to a goalless draw at home to a Manchester City side whose survival challenge is still alive.
-A dead rubber match at Hillsborough sees Sheffield Wednesday beat QPR 7–1.
+Liverpool's title hopes are now fading fast after they are beaten 1–0 by the FA Cup finalists Coventry City at Highfield Road.
+Everton are forced to wait for the title after being held to a goalless draw at home by a Manchester City side whose survival challenge is still alive.
+A dead rubber match at Hillsborough sees Sheffield Wednesday beat Queens Park Rangers 7–1.
 Derby County seal promotion to the First Division by beating Leeds United 2–1 at the Baseball Ground.
 Portsmouth beat Millwall 2–0 at Fratton Park, leaving them needing just a point from their final two league games to secure automatic promotion.

-4 May 1987 – Everton secure the First Division title with a 1–0 win over Norwich City at Carrow Road, despite Liverpool beating Watford 1–0 at Anfield and Tottenham beating Manchester United 4–0 at White Hart Lane.
+4 May 1987 – Everton secure the First Division title with a 1–0 win over Norwich City at Carrow Road, despite Liverpool beating Watford 1–0 at Anfield and Tottenham Hotspur beating Manchester United 4–0 at White Hart Lane.
 Aston Villa's relegation is confirmed as they lose 2–1 at home to Sheffield Wednesday, but Manchester City keep their survival hopes alive with a 1–0 home win over Nottingham Forest.
-Charlton move into the relegation playoff place by beating Newcastle 3–0 on Tyneside, with Leicester dropping into the bottom three after being held to a 1–1 draw at home by local rivals Coventry.
+Charlton Athletic move into the relegation playoff place by beating Newcastle 3–0 on Tyneside, with Leicester City dropping into the bottom three after being held to a 1–1 draw at home by local rivals Coventry City.
 Portsmouth are forced to wait for promotion to the First Division after losing 1–0 away to a Crystal Palace side who keep their playoff hopes alive in the process.
-Brighton's 2–0 defeat at Bradford condemns them to relegation to the Third Division.
+Brighton and Hove Albion's 2–0 defeat at Bradford City condemns them to relegation to the Third Division.

 5 May 1987 – Oxford United secure First Division survival with a 3–2 away win over Luton Town.
 Wimbledon are guaranteed a top 10 finish after beating Chelsea 2–1 at Plough Lane.
-Oldham's 2–0 defeat to Shrewsbury Town at Gay Meadow sends Portsmouth back into the First Division after a 28-year exile.
+Oldham Athletic's 2–0 defeat to Shrewsbury Town at Gay Meadow sends Portsmouth back into the First Division after a 28-year exile.

 8 May 1987 – Relegated Aston Villa sack Billy McNeill after eight months as manager.